Jean Segura Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.25 team ERA that ranks 16th across all MLB pitching staffs.
+- The Angels' 4.22 team ERA ranks 15th across all MLB pitching staffs.

-- The Angels rank 11th in baseball in home runs given up (55 total, 1.1 per game).
+- Angels pitchers combine to give up 56 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- Ohtani (5-1) gets the starting nod for the Angels in his seventh start of the season.
-He has a 3.05 ERA in 59 2/3 innings pitched, with 80 strikeouts.
+- His last time out was on Sunday, May 21 against the Minnesota Twins, when the left-hander went 4 2/3 innings, surrendering three earned runs while giving up five hits.

-- His most recent appearance came on Sunday against the Minnesota Twins, when the right-hander threw six innings, surrendering one earned run while allowing two hits.
+- The 26-year-old has put up a 3.47 ERA and 6.2 strikeouts per nine innings in nine games this season, while giving up a batting average of .218 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.